 Bravo! for deciding to make a hexagon quilt by yourself 🧵.
-If you're more about learning the principles behind our hexagon quilt calculator, now you might be wondering, "How do I calculate the number of hexagons for this quilting project?" and "How much fabric is needed to make my hexagon quilt?".
+If you're more about learning the principles behind our hexagon quilt calculator, now you might wonder, "How do I calculate the number of hexagons for this quilting project?" and "How much fabric is needed to make my hexagon quilt?".

 Follow the steps below to calculate the number of hexagons for your quilt:

 Enter the desired length of your quilt.

 Enter the size of hexagon (length of a single side) that you want to use to make your quilt.

 As a result, the hexagon quilt calculator will calculate four things for you:

 When you're making a hexagon quilt, not all of the space will be covered with full hexagons.
 Some of the space, especially the edges, would need half hexagons.

 As the name indicates, a half-hexagon is a hexagon split into two from one vertice to the opposite one.